 The card from my sister has hung on our fridge for nearly a decade.
 The poem had both Colby and I nodding.
 Yes!
 This is how we see our garden—as a way to make the world a bit better.
-Is your gardening a revolutionary act?
-Are your garden gloves a sign of rebellion?
-Do you plant seeds to… Continue reading »
+Have you ever thought of your garden as a way to change the world?
+In many ways, putting on… Continue reading »

 This simple technique helps save my sanity when it comes to kids and tiny seeds.
 Planting seeds with preschoolers usually goes something like this…